giulianoscassaioli/energy_service/README.md

 For the submission of a this app I decided to implement a REST interface for sending data.
 The output of the service will be the printing of the cart.

 <br>
-Examples of JSON to insert into the BODY of the request:
+Examples of JSON to insert into the BODY of the request for a POST Request to insert a new Client:

 {